voshawn/functional-meetup/meetup-07/PITCHME.md

 ---
 ### 4.4 Logic Programming (What is it?)
 @ul[list-content-verbose]
 - Logic programming focuses more on "what is" rather than "how to".
-This is powerful because a single "what is" fact may have multiple "how to" components (i.e you can model relationships that are not use unidirectional (inputs -> outputs)).
+This is powerful because a single "what is" fact may have multiple "how to" components (i.e you can model relationships that are not just unidirectional (inputs -> outputs)).
 - Interpreters for this kind of language is more complicated than imperative languages, but share many common features including the `eval` and `apply` loop.
 - A query language is a type of logic programming because it is good for information retrevial.
 - You can write Primative queries, Compound queries (and, or, not), Rules (abstractions of queries)